Skip to content

 Unlike the PSU2496 with all its interdependencies, Galaxy offers fully independent voltage supplies, with only pre-filtered mains, common to all.

-Galaxy precision designed filters
+Galaxy has precision designed filters on all supplies

 Each supply also has its own status LED giving a simple visual indication that respective supply lines are working.